moyiz/command-and-cursor.nvim/README.md

 ## Motivation
 - In normal mode, cursor "disappears" from buffer when entering `cmdline`.
-- Visual selections are not inclusive (cursor) by default.
+- Visual selections are not inclusive (cursor).
-- Setting a dedicated highlight group for the cursor to mark its position or to mark the entire visual selection.
+- Visual selection highlight might be too subtle in a colorful "big" terminal.
 - when expanding a visual selection with incremental search, the initial selection is "blended" with the expansion.